 About UC Merced

-In Fall 2016, UC Merced broke ground on a $1.3 billion public-private partnership that is unprecedented in higher education.
-The Merced 2020 Project will nearly double the physical capacity of the campus by 2020, enhancing academic distinction, student success and research excellence.
-In 2018, UC Merced opened the Downtown Campus Center, a $33 million, three-story administrative building located in the heart of Merced.
+The Merced 2020 Project, a $1.3 billion public-private partnership unprecedented in higher education and completed in 2020, nearly doubled the physical capacity of the campus, enhancing academic distinction, student success and research excellence.
+UC Merced also operates the Downtown Campus Center, a $33 million, three-story administrative building located in the heart of Merced.

 About the Job